Nursing and Health Sciences Division

 Introduction to the Nursing and Health Sciences Division

-The Nursing and Health Sciences Division exists to facilitate development of outstanding healthcare providers committed to excellence in the delivery and management of patient centered care.
-Majors are offered in professional nursing radiographic science, medical assistant, and administrative medical assisting.
+The Nursing and Health Sciences Division exists to facilitate the development of outstanding healthcare providers committed to excellence in the delivery and management of patient-centered care.
+Undergraduate degrees and certificates are offered in professional nursing, radiographic science, medical assistant, and administrative medical assisting.
 Students engage in classroom, clinical, and other experiential learning opportunities to build the foundational knowledge necessary for entry into practice in their identified healthcare field.
+The Master of Science in Nursing (MSN) program, with its focus on nursing leadership, offers comprehensive coursework in leadership, management, and business processes, enabling graduates to secure formal corporate leadership opportunities.

 Accreditation